 [Where the manufacturer or a testing facility is allowed to establish an in-house inspection service in accordance with Part 6, it shall demonstrate to the satisfaction of an inspection body that it is able to perform inspection and test in conformity with 1.8.7.]

-1.8.7.1.5 Design tType approval certificates and certificates/declarations of conformity - including the technical documentation - shall be retained by the manufacturer or by the applicant for the type approval, if he is not the manufacturer, and by the inspection body, who issued the certificate type examination report, for a period of at least 20 years starting from the last date of production of products of the same type, and by the owneroperator at least 15 month after the tank is taken out of service.
+1.8.7.1.5 Design tType approval certificates and certificates/declarations of conformity - including the technical documentation - shall be retained by the manufacturer or by the applicant for the type approval, if he is not the manufacturer, and by the inspection body, who issued the certificate type examination report, for a period of at least 20 years starting from the last date of production of products of the same type, and by the owner/operator at least 15 month after the tank is taken out of service.

 1.8.7.1.6 When a manufacturer or owner intends to cease operation, he shall send the documentation to the competent authority.
 The competent authority shall then retain the documentation for the rest of the period specified in 1.8.7.1.5.